EnigmaCurry/dry_agent/README.md

-`dry_agent` is a containerized workstation and webapp GUI for the [d.rymcg.tech](https://github.com/EnigmaCurry/d.rymcg.tech) self-hosted Docker platform.
-Once you install `dry_agent` on your workstation, you can manage Docker Compose services on any of your remote servers and/or VMs.
+`dry_agent` is a containerized workstation and webapp GUI for the [d.rymcg.tech](https://github.com/EnigmaCurry/d.rymcg.tech) self-hosted Docker platform. `dry_agent` provides a central location to manage all of your remote Docker contexts and services.

 This software is in development and is pre-alpha.